rafid29mehda/All-About-ECG/Feature Extraction/Time-Frequency Feature Extraction/README.md

 ### How These Fit into the PhD

-These feature extraction techniques are building blocks for the research in Biomedical Signal Processing.
-You can:
+These feature extraction techniques are building blocks for the research in Biomedical Signal Processing. we can:
 - Use **time-domain features** (e.g., RR intervals, PR intervals) for simple machine learning models like Random Forests to classify arrhythmias.
 - Use **frequency-domain features** (e.g., LF/HF ratio) for heart rate variability analysis, useful for stress or autonomic studies.
 - Use **time-frequency features** (e.g., spectrograms, scalograms) as inputs to deep learning models like CNNs for complex pattern detection (e.g., atrial fibrillation).

 By practicing these techniques on datasets like MIT-BIH or PTB-XL, you’ll gain hands-on experience for the PhD.
 Start with the provided code, experiment with real ECG data, and explore how these features improve model performance in detecting heart conditions.
-If you hit roadblocks, keep tweaking parameters or ask for help—you’re learning a powerful skillset!
+If we hit roadblocks, keep tweaking parameters or ask for help—you’re learning a powerful skillset!